benswift/benswift.github.io/_posts/2019-03-20-reimagine-fellow-project-pitch.md

   that some of the details will change as I make things more concrete and sort out the details.

+- In some ways the budget is quite conservative---there's certainly the chance that I could hire/buy out the time of both ANU colleagues from art, design & music, or perhaps buy the time of members from some of the other organisations (e.g. Madeleine from SCI ART CBR and I have discussed this).
+So I'm happy to include that in the budget if there's an appetite for it, but I'd also need to chat with the relevant folks first.

 - If things go well, I intend to continue (and grow!) the program past the end of 2021---in fact I see it as an ongoing part of our teaching, research and outreach here in CECS.